OFFBEAT TREKS IN INDIA

 Kolukkumalai is a picturesque hamlet in Tamil Nadu which is home to the highest organic tea garden in the world.
 Besides the breathtaking views of the valley, Kolukkumlai is also one of the few places in India where you can see the Neelakurinji blossoms.
 Neelakurinji is one of the rarest types of flower that covers parts of the Nilgiri Hills once every 12 years.

-Kolukkumalai looks glorious throughout the year, even during heavy monsoon.
+Kolukkumalai looks glorious throughout the year, even during heavy monsoons.
 However, it’s safe to avoid the monsoon months for this trek.
 The 12km long trek through the enchanting hills starts from Kurangani village at 3800 feet, goes through the grasslands, pine forests and up to the tea gardens.